fotor-2025042422352

 "It's great to be back on the Jeddah circuit, extremely high-speed and exhilarating for the drivers, but we are still experiencing the same issues we faced last weekend in Bahrain.
 We know we still have a lot of work to do to close the gap on Red Bull and Ferrari.
 We'll be fighting to maximize our opportunities for points this weekend and giving it our all tomorrow in qualifying.
 Anything can happen around here so it's important we 're in touching distance to capture as many points as possible".

-On Saturday, March 26, 2022, Qualifying takes place at 8:00 p.m. local time and lasts for one hour.
-Mercedes' Lewis Hamilton is eliminated in the first segment of qualifying for the first time since the 2017 Brazilian Grand Prix and the first time he has been eliminated at this stage of qualifying due to lack of pace since qualifying for the 2009 British Grand Prix.
-Q1 is red-flagged for a crash by Williams' Nicholas Latifi; after the suspension, the first five drivers eliminated are AlphaTauri's Yuki Tsunoda, both Williams drivers Latifi and Alexander Albon, Aston Martin's Nico Hülkenberg, and Hamilton.
-Q2 is red-flagged following a crash by Haas's Mick Schumacher, from which he is largely unhurt; he is sent to the hospital for precautionary medical scans.
-After a lengthy suspension, the session is resumed, with Aston Martin's Lance Stroll, Schumacher, Alfa Romeo's Zhou Guanyu, and both McLaren drivers Daniel Ricciardo and Lando Norris all eliminated at the end.
-Ricciardo, who qualifies 12th, is given a three-place grid penalty for impeding Alpine's Esteban Ocon.
-During the final part of qualifying, Red Bull's Sergio Pérez takes his maiden Formula One pole position ahead of Charles Leclerc and Carlos Sainz Jr. for Ferrari in second and third, respectively.
-As a result of his pole position, Pérez sets a new record for most Grands Prix contested before achieving a pole position with 215.
-Pérez's Red Bull teammate Max Verstappen qualifies fourth ahead of Ocon in fifth and George Russell in sixth place.
-While Schumacher is subsequently medically cleared to race, Haas opts to run just one car (with Kevin Magnussen driving) because repairing Schumacher's heavily damaged car would compromise his ability to compete normally at the Australian Grand Prix due to a limited supply of spare parts during the three fly-away races at the start of the season.
-Sergio Perez is the first Mexican pole man in history.
+On Saturday, March 26, 2022, qualifying takes place at 8:00 p.m. local time and lasts for one hour.
+Lewis Hamilton of Mercedes is eliminated during the first segment of qualifying (Q1) for the first time since the 2017 Brazilian Grand Prix.
+This marks the first occasion since the 2009 British Grand Prix that he is eliminated in Q1 due to a lack of pace.
+Q1 is interrupted by a red flag following a crash involving Williams’ Nicholas Latifi.
+After the session resumed, the first five drivers eliminated were AlphaTauri’s Yuki Tsunoda, Williams’ drivers Latifi and Alexander Albon, Aston Martin’s Nico Hülkenberg, and Lewis Hamilton.
+The second segment of qualifying (Q2) is also red-flagged after Haas driver Mick Schumacher crashes.
+Schumacher is largely unharmed but is transported to the hospital for precautionary medical scans.
+Following a lengthy suspension, Q2 resumes and concludes with the elimination of Aston Martin’s Lance Stroll, Schumacher, Alfa Romeo’s Zhou Guanyu, and both McLaren drivers Daniel Ricciardo and Lando Norris.
+Ricciardo, who qualifies 12th, receives a three-place grid penalty for impeding Alpine’s Esteban Ocon.
+In the final stage of qualifying (Q3), Red Bull’s Sergio Pérez secures his maiden Formula One pole position, ahead of Ferrari’s Charles Leclerc and Carlos Sainz Jr., who qualifies second and third respectively.
+Pérez sets a new record for the most Grands Prix contested before achieving a pole position, reaching 215 races.
+Pérez’s teammate, Max Verstappen, qualifies fourth, followed by Esteban Ocon in fifth and George Russell in sixth.
+Although Schumacher is medically cleared to race, Haas decides to run only one car—with Kevin Magnussen—due to the extensive damage sustained by Schumacher’s vehicle.
+Repairing the car would compromise their ability to compete effectively at the upcoming Australian Grand Prix, given the limited supply of spare parts during the season’s initial fly-away races.
+Notably, Sergio Pérez becomes the first Mexican driver in history to achieve a pole position.

 "Today was very special to me, I achieved the best lap of my life.
 I feel like I could do another thousand laps and there is no chance I can get the same lap, with the amount of perfection and risk".